CAHLR/representation_presenter/README.md

 	OTHERS  (No need to define when using multifactor2vec)

-	-t t-sne_path
-   		When using t-sne, choose this command.
-And there should be files 'fast_t-sne.m' and 'bh_t-sne' in t-sne_path.

    	-dd
    		If you use this option, duplications won't be removed when generate training list